-- While software tasks for integration of the NPS into Hall-C offline analysis software framework are few and should not take too long to complete, identifying people who will work on these tasks must be done soon. - NPS Collaboration response: List of tasks for integration of NPS into Hall-C offline software and people who will work on these tasks: - Modify existing libraries to accommodate NPS (HS Ko/IPNO) DONE, available on github - o Implement DVCS libraries into hcana (G. Niculescu/JMU, S. Wood/JLab) - o fADC/ARS trigger decoding (JLab personnel, A. Camsonne) - Multi-pulse fitting - Clustering
+- While software tasks for integration of the NPS into Hall-C offline analysis software framework are few and should not take too long to complete, identifying people who will work on these tasks must be done soon. - ➤ NPS Collaboration response: List of tasks for integration of NPS into Hall-C offline software and people who will work on these tasks: - Modify existing libraries to accommodate NPS (HS Ko/IPNO) DONE, available on github - o Implement DVCS libraries into hcana (G. Niculescu/JMU, S. Wood/JLab) - o fADC/ARS trigger decoding (JLab personnel, A. Camsonne) - o Multi-pulse fitting (JLab personnel, A. Camsonne) - o Clustering (JLab personnel, A. Camsonne)

 - RadCon department assistance will probably be needed to conduct/review some of the simulations.
-This should be coordinated with RCD as soon as possible. - Final boundary dose estimates should be calculated taking the radiator into account.
+This should be coordinated with RCD as soon as possible. - ➤ NPS Collaboration response: Simulations have been performed in 2012/13 and have been checked with Pavel D. from the RadCon department. - Final boundary dose estimates should be calculated taking the radiator into account.

 - Activation levels should be modeled to evaluate residual dose rate fields.
-Results of this simulation will help with: - decisions on the sequencing of the different configurations - final design of sweeping magnet support hardware; if the magnet is in a high radiation area, effort should be given to enhancing the hardware to reduce the amount of hands-on manipulation needed. - o decisions to apply local shielding at the radiator or elsewhere for ALARA. - Simulation was done and estimates were calculated for the integrated dose on the crystals.
-Specific simulations to evaluate the radiation dose to the calorimeter electronics should be conducted. - NPS Collaboration response: Extensive radiation background simulations studies were completed in 2013.
+Results of this simulation will help with: - o decisions on the sequencing of the different configurations - o final design of sweeping magnet support hardware; if the magnet is in a high radiation area, effort should be given to enhancing the hardware to reduce the amount of hands-on manipulation needed. - o decisions to apply local shielding at the radiator or elsewhere for ALARA. - Simulation was done and estimates were calculated for the integrated dose on the crystals.
+Specific simulations to evaluate the radiation dose to the calorimeter electronics should be conducted. - ➤ NPS Collaboration response: Extensive radiation background simulations studies were completed in 2013.
 A detailed description of our studies can be found in our Neutral Particle Spectrometer Facility in Hall C document submitted to PAC40 (available here: https://hallcweb.jlab.org/experiments/PAC40/NPS/nps.pdf).
 The document includes dose rate calculations at the crystal locations.
 Background rates strongly depend on the angle.
 Rates at angles larger than 20 degrees are negligible compared to angles below 20 degrees.
-Radiation dose estimates to the calorimeter electronics show XXXX.
+Radiation dose estimates to the calorimeter electronics are being conducted at IPN-Orsay.
+Preliminary results show much smaller doses than to the crystals.
 FLUKA can be used for activation level estimates.
-Lorenzo Zana from the Radcon department is conducting these studies.
+Lorenzo Zana from the Radcon department is conducting these studies in collaboration with the NPS collaboration.